 Any vulnerability in your SPA may leak the user’s tokens (with functional API access) that are used by your SPA.
 In addition, any other SPA that you do not control may also leak the same tokens.
 These tokens, if allowed for the same APIs, can be then used to compromise your application/APIs.

-Authorization code grants prevent this problem by verifying everything on the web-server and preventing the user-agent from accessing this data.
+Authorization code grants prevent this problem by verifying everything on the web server and preventing the user agent from accessing this data.
+Note that for certain websites it may be convenient to perform the authorization code grant at the API level, so that your SPA does not need to manipulate tokens.

 When requesting authentication from the OpenID Connect provider (OP), always provide the state parameter.

 Avoid using or storing refresh tokens.
 This is especially important for relying parties (RP) which are websites (as opposed to mobile apps for example, which may not always have network access).
 Refresh tokens never expire and thus are very powerful.
-These are usually not needed for an authentication flow, though they may be needed for specific authorization flows.
+These are usually not needed for user authentication flows.

 - https://tools.ietf.org/html/rfc7636 (Proof Key for Code Exchange by OAuth Public Clients)